mjhandy/web-prototype/README.md

 - When using the country select drop down:
   - the State/Provce field should offer the apporiate options if America or Canada is selected
   - The postal/Zip code should update, with the aproprate validation
-  - If Nither Canada or America is selected, the state/province and postal/zip code fields should not be visible, and the UI should not leave any gaps
+  - If neither Canada nor America is selected, the state/province and postal/zip code fields should not be visible, and the UI should not leave any gaps

 ### Cross Platform Testing